QuantConnect/Lean.Brokerages.Coinbase/README.md

 [Coinbase](https://www.coinbase.com/) was founded by Brian Armstrong and Fred Ehrsam in 2012 with the goal to "increase economic freedom in the world".
 Coinbase Pro provides access to trading Crypto for clients in over [100 countries](https://www.coinbase.com/places) with no minimum deposit.
 Coinbase Pro also provides a self-hosted Crypto wallet, a Visa debit rewards card, and Bitcoin collateral-backed lines of credit.

+For more information about the Coinbase Pro brokerage, see the [QuantConnect-Coinbase Pro Integration Page](https://www.quantconnect.com/docs/v2/our-platform/live-trading/brokerages/coinbase-pro).

 ## Using the Brokerage Plugin

 ### Deploying Coinbase Pro with VSCode User Interace